joaovic135/translate-with-app-router/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying [`src/app/page.tsx`](src/app/page.tsx).
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Project Structure

+- `src/app/`: Contains the main application pages and components.
+- `src/lib/`: Contains utility functions and libraries.
+- `src/components/`: Contains reusable UI components.
+- `public/`: Contains static assets like images and icons.

+## Localization

+The project supports multiple languages.
+The dictionaries for each language are located in the [`src/lib/dictionaries`](src/lib/dictionaries) directory.
+The `LanguageSwitcher` component in [`src/components/LanguageSwitcher.js`](src/components/LanguageSwitcher.js) allows users to switch between languages.

 ## Learn More